systemx-io/docker-syslog-examples/README.md

 # docker-syslog-examples
-This repository contains some deployment examples for docker-syslog-*
+This repository contains some deployment examples for the docker-syslog-* containers.

+## Docker
+TBD

+## Kubernetes
+TBD